 Danica Patrick is a retired professional race car driver.
 She dropped out of high school to pursue a career as a race car driver, and in 2002, she signed with Rahal Letterman Racing.
 In 2005, Patrick became the first woman to hold the lead during the Indianapolis 500.
 Three years later, she was the first to record a win on the IndyCar circuit.
 After switching to stock cars, Patrick won the time trials at the 2013 Daytona 500, becoming the first woman to win the pole position at the famous NASCAR event.
 Following her retirement from racing in 2018, she began hosting the Pretty Intense weekly podcast.

 Early Life and Career

-Born Danica Sue Patrick on March 25, 1982, in Beloit, Wisconsin, Danica Patrick began racing go-karts with her sister at age 10, and dropped out of high school to advance her racing career in England.
+Born Danica Sue Patrick on March 25, 1982, in Beloit, Wisconsin, Patrick began racing go-karts with her sister at age 10 and dropped out of high school to advance her racing career in England.
 It was there that she finished second at the Formula Ford Festival, the highest-ever finish by either a woman or an American in the event.

 In 2002, Patrick signed with Rahal Letterman Racing, then co-owned by former driver Bobby Rahal and talk show host David Letterman.
 During the next two years, Patrick achieved moderate success and was a consistent finisher on the podium, but never won a race.